 First off, this is not a post to blame parents or therapists or educators.
 These are my thoughts and opinions on why some parents are reluctant to use play as a form of “homework” or as a form of therapy.
 They are based on conversations I have had with parents, speech-language pathologists (SLPs), occupational therapists (OTs), physiotherapists (physical therapists, PTs), and teachers.
-Here are what I think of as barriers for some parents.
+Here are what I think of as barriers to play for some parents.

 1. Play is not seen as necessary.

-This may seem like a bit of a no brainer.
 Many parents see play as something that children do to keep themselves occupied.
 It is not seen as an essential aspect of child development.
 Many parents see doing flashcards, worksheets, iPads, etc. as doing meaningful work.
 Here is an earlier post on why SLPs play.

 We, as therapists and educators, have not done an outstanding job talking about the benefits of play for children with delays or disorders and for children who are developing “normal.”
 I’m guilty of this.
 I believe that there needs to have a more targeted campaign that talks about the importance of play for a child’s overall development.
 By the way, I think that this would be a great research topic.